yangzhou6666/SyntaxRePro/deepfix-java/README.md

 `mkdir data/java_data` to store java data.

 There are over 1.7 million java pairs.
 We only need a small amount of them for mutation.
 Use the following command to preprose java data.
+If it's your first time to generate data, use the following command:

 `python data_processing/preprocess_for_java.py -r path_to_java_pairs -bd path_to_benchmark -n pair_number`